 Bauer is a name that’s been at the top of the hockey industry in recent years for good reason.
 Players from a range of skill levels recognize the value of the brand and the UltraSonic model is one of the most popular sets of skates on the market right now.

 The overall design of the new Bauer UltraSonic skates is based on optimizing skating power.
-The engineers focused their efforts on creating two distinct models that are more focused and able to deliver specific advantages based on a player’s style of play.
+The engineers focused their efforts on creating two distinct models that are able to deliver specific advantages based on a player’s style of play.

 There are plenty of new features and advantages that should appeal to hockey players of all skill levels.
-In this article, we’ll cover those features and describe what each type of the Bauer Supreme UltraSonic skates offers players and how it can help you improve your own game.
+In this article, we’ll cover those features and describe what each type of Bauer Supreme UltraSonic skates offers players and how it can help you improve your own game.

 Bauer Supreme UltraSonic Ice Hockey Skates

 Bauer has gone to great lengths to design their new UltraSonic skates in a way that plays into the strengths of each type of hockey player, from those who are better at straight line speed to others who prefer to rely more on agility.

-Bauer created two distinct types of skate in their UltraSonic Series with the Vapor, which is more designed for lateral quickness and maneuverability, and Supreme, which is made to give players more power in their skating style than ever before.
+Bauer created two distinct types of skates in comparison with their UltraSonic Series and Vapor family.
+The Vapor skates are designed for lateral quickness and maneuverability while the Supreme, is designed to give players more power in their skating style than ever before.